MatthieuMEZIL/waqs/README.md

-waqs is a nuget meta-programming project.
+waqs is a nuget open source meta-programming project.

 For more information, look at http://waqs.codeplex.com/